-Philippines Medical Insurance News
+Philippines Medical Insurance Overview

 In a step that is very much akin to developments in the USA, Filipino President Arroyo has set aside P3.5 Billion (approximately US$77 million) for the revitalization of the nations healthcare services.
 With a goal to providing approximately 23.5 million poor Filipinos with quality healthcare the National Insurance Health Program was slated to begin with the country's 2008 budget.